ibmresilient/resilient-community-apps/oauth-utils/README.md

 A utility to generate a refresh token for an OAuth 2.0 service (to be used with an IBM SOAR app).
 ```
-usage:
+usage: $ oauth-utils <subcommand> ...
+    $ oauth-utils -v <subcommand> ...
     $ oauth-utils oauth2_generate_refresh_token
     $ oauth-utils oauth2_generate_refresh_token -b
     $ oauth-utils oauth2_generate_refresh_token -c <path_to_config_file>/app.config -a <app_name>
-    $ oauth-utils -ci 1234567a-abc8-90d1-2efa3-123456789abcd -cs ABCDEF-123456789abcd123456789a_aWX4 -sc https://mail.myservice.com/ -tu https://myservice.com/o/oauth2/token -au https://myservice.com/o/oauth2/auth
-    $ oauth-utils -b --port 4000 -t 90
-    $ oauth-utils --app_name fn_test_app
-    $ oauth-utils -h

     $ oauth-utils -h oauth2_generate_refresh_token
        [-h] [-c CONFIG_FILE] [-t TIMEOUT] [-b] [-a APP_NAME] [-p PORT]
        [-ci CLIENT_ID] [-cs CLIENT_SECRET] [-sc SCOPE] [-tu TOKEN_URL]
        [-au AUTH_URL]

 A utility to generate a refresh token for an OAuth 2.0 service (to be used with an IBM SOAR app).
-The parameters used for the OAuth 2.0 service can be taken either from an app.config file or manually from the command-line.
+The parameters used for the OAuth 2.0 service can be taken either from an app.config file or manually from the command line.
+(For further information please refer to the auth_utils documentation.)

 optional arguments:
   -h, --help                       show this help message and exit
   -c CONFIG_FILE, --config_file CONFIG_FILE
-                                   (Optional) Location of app.config file
+                                   Location of app.config file
-  -t TIMEOUT, --timeout TIMEOUT    (Optional) Timeout callback listener after timeout (seconds)
+  -t TIMEOUT, --timeout TIMEOUT    Timeout callback listener after timeout (seconds)
-  -b, --browser                    (Optional) Use browser and listener
+  -b, --browser                    Use browser and listener
   -a APP_NAME, --app_name APP_NAME
-                                   (Optional) Specify the app name
+                                   Specify the app name
-  -p PORT, --port PORT             (Optional) Specify port for callback url and listener
+  -p PORT, --port PORT             Specify port for callback url and listener
   -ci CLIENT_ID, --client_id CLIENT_ID
-                                   (Optional) Specify oauth2 application client ID
+                                   Specify OAuth 2.0 application client ID
   -cs CLIENT_SECRET, --client_secret CLIENT_SECRET
-                                   (Optional) Specify oauth2 application client secret
+                                   Specify OAuth 2.0 application client secret
-  -sc SCOPE, --scope SCOPE         (Optional) Specify oauth2 application scope
+  -sc SCOPE, --scope SCOPE         Specify OAuth 2.0 application scope
   -tu TOKEN_URL, --token_url TOKEN_URL
-                                   (Optional) Specify oauth2 application token url
+                                   Specify OAuth 2.0 application token url
   -au AUTH_URL, --auth_url AUTH_URL
-                                   (Optional) Specify oauth2 application authorization url
+                                   Specify OAuth 2.0 application authorization url
 ```

 ---

 ## Setup of OAuth 2.0 credentials for 3rd party providers

-In order to be able to use the `oauth2_generate_refresh_token` utility you will need to setup an app or project for an OAuth 2.0 identity provider service from which you can get the required configuration settings namely:
+To use the oauth2_generate_refresh_token utility, set up an app or project for an OAuth 2.0 identity provider service from which you can get the required configuration settings, such as:
 ```
 client_id
 client_secret